Introduction to VICUS Districts

 The navigation tree on the left side manages all project elements:

-Interaction and controls
+Interaction and control

 Adding elements (right side)